charliejllewellyn/aws-service-demos/waf/README.md

 The deployment sets up a basic WAF ACL with a rule to block SQL injection, however it is simple to extend to add additional rules for XXS or rate limiting.

+The web servers are configured with the OWASP sample insecure application for testing, https://www.owasp.org/index.php/Category:OWASP_Insecure_Web_App_Project.

 # Setup

 To deploy the infratsructure utilise CloudFormation.
 To do this via the CLI run: